 The Brightspace platform fits in perfectly with Necedah’s goal of encouraging students to learn independently, with teachers taking the role of supporting instruction rather than leading it.

 Instead of confining learning opportunities to school hours and classroom sessions, the Brightspace platform empowers students to build their own timetables and learn whenever and wherever best suits their own personal needs.
-Meanwhile, it provides powerful tools to help teachers monitor individual student progress and ensure that everything stays on track.
+Meanwhile, it provides powerful tools to help teachers monitor individual student progress and make sure that everything stays on track.

 Equally, because the platform provides a space where students can upload their own work, it makes collaborative and creative projects much more viable.
 As a result, learning becomes much more of a two-way process: students actively participate and contribute, instead of just passively absorbing instruction.
 This unlocks new possibilities and helps initiatives such as the Maker Space lab play a larger role in the district’s overall strategy.